raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 Assign tasks to each member of your team.
 --- /task ---

 Whatever method you choose to track your work, make sure to schedule a time to meet regularly to discuss progress and work through any major challenges as a group.
-It can be useful to update your pseudocode flow diagram to reflect any changes that your team realise are necessary as they write the actual program!
+It can be useful to update your pseudocode flow diagram to reflect any changes that your team realises are necessary as they write the actual program.

 ## Get coding!

-Now that you have a much better idea of what your experiment program is going to do, it's time to get coding!
+Now that you have a much better idea of what your experiment program is going to do, it's time to get coding.
 Continue reading for specific guidance on how to write your program.